BigPay vs Wise Comparison for Malaysia 2023

 Wise vs BigPay: Supported currencies

-BigPay supports 13 different currencies for payments to 12 countries.
+BigPay supports 13 different currencies for payments to a selection of 30+ countries, including countries in Asia, the UK, EU and Australia.

 Both BigPay and Wise offer low fees and fast international money transfers.
 With Wise, you can send money to more countries than BigPay and hold different currencies in Wise’s multi-currency account.
 Both providers are regulated by Malaysia’s central bank.

 BigPay offers several tools to manage personal finances, including personal loans.
-This makes BigPay ideal for those who want to manage their money with the ability to send money overseas with ease.
+This makes BigPay a good fit for those who want to manage their money locally through an app, with the ability to send and spend money overseas with ease.

-Wise offers fast and convenient international transfers to 70+ countries.
-Wise account provides local account details in 10 currencies, including MYR, SGD and USD.
-You can spend internationally with Wise card in 170+ countries.
-It’s free to spend from your Wise account, and Wise uses midmarket exchange rate for currency conversion.
+Wise offers fast and convenient international transfers to 160+ countries.
+A Wise account provides local account details in 10 currencies, including MYR, SGD and USD.
+You can spend internationally with a Wise card in 150+ countries.
+It’s free to spend from your Wise account, and Wise uses the mid-market exchange rate for currency conversion.
+That makes Wise a great option for anyone who needs to manage their money across currencies, or who sends and spends foreign currencies regularly.

 Both BigPay and Wise accounts are free to open.
 You can read our BigPay Review to learn more about BigPay, and visit Wise to learn more about Wise account and debit card.